huggingface/transformers/docs/source/en/model_doc/chameleon.md

 - Chameleon generates in chat format which means that the generated text will always be the "assistant's turn".
 You can enable a text completion generation by passing `return_for_text_completion=True` when calling the processor.

+> [!NOTE]
+> Chameleon implementation in Transformers uses a special image token to indicate where to merge image embeddings.
+For special image token we didn't add a new one but used one of the reserved tokens: `<reserved08707>`.

 ## Usage example

 ### Single image inference